Budibase/budibase/.github/CONTRIBUTING.md

 ### Troubleshooting

 Sometimes, things go wrong.
 This can be due to incompatible updates on the budibase platform.
 To clear down your development environment and start again follow **Step 6.
 Cleanup**, then proceed from **Step 3.
 Install and Build** in the setup guide above.
 You should have a fresh Budibase installation.

+The following specific issues can occur:

+* Console error: "message": "Unauthorized - no public worker access"

+When this appears, the admin sign-up page and login pages come up as normal, but you cannot login.

+Cause: You are visiting Budibase on port 4001 (which is listening) instead of 10000, please visit: http://localhost:10000/builder to correct the issue

 ### Running tests

 #### End-to-end Tests